neilkod/zip-code-data-hacking/README.md

 I did this because geo data is difficult to find and the scummy data-for-sale sites SEOd their way ahead of any useful information.

 I haven't put a lot of time into this and I can certainly use some help and polishing.
 In the meantime, the output data is pretty damn good for a first effort.

+I spot-checked a bunch of records against some google searches and they seem ok.
+Please let me know of any data issues.

+The program will output a list of items that couldn't be matched.
+Included are some empty strings and a few other oddities.
+I'll go through these as I get some time.
+This is something I could REALLY use some help with so submit those pull requests.